+Gambling harms are the adverse impacts from gambling on the health and wellbeing of individuals, families, communities, and society.
 The harms that arise from gambling are not distributed evenly across the GB population; and nor is the demand for treatment, support, and advice to help people manage those harms.
 The charity's knowledge in this area is limited to the whole population level but is growing.
 As a first step to inform GambleAware's commissioning, and to assist local and regional commissioners as well as service providers to respond to gambling harms in their local communities, GambleAware has worked with University College London to produce a series of maps.
 These estimate prevalence of harm, and from 2021, levels of treatment and support demand.
 The figures are based across GB at a local level and are estimated using commissioned survey data.
-Alongside other sources of national and local data these maps are a useful contribution and starting point for strategic planning, both at a national and regional level.
-They can also act as a potential monitoring tool for identifying changes in gambling harms prevalence as well as take up of treatment, support and advice services over time.